learn-co-students/first-lab-001-prework-web/README.md

 <img width="100%" height="auto" src="http://ironboard-curriculum-content.s3.amazonaws.com/front-end/lab-assets/ironboard-labs-step-2.jpg" alt="Ironboard Labs Step 2">

 Next, in Terminal navigate to the parent directory where you would like to place this lab.
-Then type ♥ `git clone <paste the clone URL here>`
+Then type:  `git clone <paste the clone URL here>`

 Note: You should replace the &lt;paste the clone URL here&gt; including the &lt; and &gt; symbols in the snippet above with your actual clone URL by pressing command+v on mac or ctrl+v on windows.
-Example: git clone git@github.com:jongrover/html-album-cover-fe-004.git
+Example: git clone git@github.com:jongrover/first-lab-000.git

 <img width="100%" height="auto" src="http://ironboard-curriculum-content.s3.amazonaws.com/front-end/lab-assets/ironboard-labs-step-2b.png" alt="Ironboard Labs Step 2b">